-Another barrier to healthy turf growth is soil imcompatibility, a situation created when sod grown on highly-organic soil is installed over a sandy or clay soil.
+Another barrier to healthy turf growth is soil incompatibility, a situation created when sod grown on highly-organic soil is installed over a sandy or clay soil.
 Heavy applications of organic materials to a turf growing in sandy or clay soils can have the same effect.
 The organic layer at the surface acts like a sponge, keeping the surface excessively damp and preventing surface water from draining through the soil as it should.
-This environment is destructive to organisms living in the turf that assist in the decomposition of thatch.
+This environment is destructive to continued from page 17 organisms living in the turf that assist in the decomposition of thatch.